ffosilva/mbedtls-SGX/README.md

 mbedtls-compat-sgx is a compatibility layer for [mbedtls](https://github.com/ARMmbed/mbedtls) (previously PolarSSL) to Intel(r) SGX. mbedtls-compat-sgx aims to preserve **all** of the [features of mbedtls](https://tls.mbed.org/core-features).
 With mbed TLS inside enclaves, you can

-- use a wide array of cryptographic primitives (hash, RSA, ECC, AES, etc) in SGX.
+- use a wide array of cryptographic primitives (hash, RSA, ECC, AES, etc).
-- build SGX-secured tls clients and servers -- even OS cannot access session secrets.
+- build SGX-secured TLS clients and servers -- even OS cannot access session secrets.
-- transparent multithread support.
+- SGX multithread support.
-- enjoy the awesome [documentation](https://tls.mbed.org/kb) and clean [API](https://tls.mbed.org/api/) of mbedtls TLS.
+- enjoy the awesome [documentation](https://tls.mbed.org/kb) and clean [API](https://tls.mbed.org/api/) of mbed TLS.

 In addition, mbedtls-compat-sgx comes with [examples](https://github.com/ffosilva/mbedtls-compat-sgx/tree/master/example) to help you get started.
 Note that certain functionality is lost due to limitations of SGX.
 Read on for details.